-We are looking forward to playing with your family this season.
+We are looking forward to learning and playing with your family!

 With love,